TebogoMsimanga/Chef-Application/README.md

-# Chef Application - React Native Food Ordering App
+# Chef Application - React Native chef menu App

 A comprehensive React Native application built with Expo Router for food ordering, built with Supabase for backend services and Sentry for error tracking.